 Over the years, I’ve had some bad hostel roommates.
-They’ve been rude, messy, dirty, smelly, drunk, loud and everything in between.
+They’ve been rude, messy, dirty, smelly, drunk, loud, and everything in between.
 Two girls in New Zealand were so bad they inspired me to write a post on hostel etiquette.
 But through it all, I’ve kept staying at hostels.
 I love hostels because of their gregarious social atmosphere.
 Hotels seem too sterile when compared with the energy and camaraderie of hostels.
-As I’ve gotten older, more set in my ways, and have become a lighter sleeper, I often think to myself “Why do I stay in dorm rooms?
-I’m so over them,” but then book one more night because I don’t want to pay extra for a private room.
+As I’ve gotten older, more set in my ways, and have become a lighter sleeper, I’ve often thought to myself, “Why do I stay in dorm rooms?
+I’m so over them.”
+But then I book one more night because I don’t want to pay extra for a private room.
 (Though I do get out of hostels and into hotels when I need a work break).

 But that feeling changed when I had the shittiest roommate of all time.
 Hostel dorm rooms and I are now on an indefinite break.

-Let me explain why (and warn you now that I wouldn’t be eating while you read this):
+Let me explain why (and warn you now that I wouldn’t be eating while reading this):

 It all began on a lovely Barcelona Monday morning in September.
-I was enjoying a nice sleep, dreaming one of my typical surrealist dreams – dreams that have me being Batman one moment and escaping aliens on ancient clipper ships in another.
-Awoken by a loud banging from using my superpowers to fight bad guys, I looked at my phone – 7:30 am.
+I was enjoying a nice sleep, dreaming one of my typical surreal dreams—dreams that have me being Batman one moment and escaping aliens on ancient clipper ships in another.
+Awoken by a loud banging from using my superpowers to fight bad guys, I looked at my phone: 7:30 am.
 The banging from the door continued.
 Groggy from sleep, I woke up, wished someone else had heard the noise instead of me, got out of bed, and opened the door.
-My Brazilian dorm mate standing in his towel said “Sorry” and rushed into the room.
+My Brazilian dorm mate standing in his towel said, “Sorry,” and rushed into the room.

-After letting the Brazilian in, I went back to my bed, and just as I was about to lay down, caught an odious whiff of something.
+After letting the Brazilian in, I went back to my bed, and just as I was about to lie down, I caught an odious whiff of something.
 “What is that smell?
 Why does it smell like shit?”
 I said to myself.
 I looked everywhere and couldn’t place it.
 I hadn’t pooped myself in my sleep.
-Being still half asleep only added to my confusion.
+Being half asleep only added to my confusion.